 For emergencies, call 911.
 For non-emergencies, call (209) 668-1200.

-The 911 Communications Center is an operation within the Field Operations Division of the Turlock Police Department.
-The Field Operations Division is one of two major Divisions comprising the Turlock Police Department.
-The Division is overseen by the Field Operations Division Captain, Steve Williams.
+The 911 Communications Center is an operation within the Support Operations Division of the Turlock Police Department.
+The Support Operations Division is one of three major Divisions comprising the Turlock Police Department.
+The Division is overseen by the Support Operations Division Amanda Fortado.
 The center is supervised by the Public Safety Communications Supervisor, Marivel Rodriguez.
-The 911 center is staffed with (3) three Senior Dispatchers, (14) fourteen Emergency Services Dispatchers and (2) two part time Emergency Services Dispatchers.
+The 911 center is staffed with (3) three lead Dispatchers and (12) twelve Emergency Services Dispatchers.

 The 911 Communications Center is staffed by well trained professionals whose mission is to provide both emergency and non-emergency police and fire services for our community, in a professional and expedient manner.
 Dispatchers are almost always the first contact the public has with the Police or Fire Department.
 They are required to evaluate and prioritize the incoming calls for service, and make referrals to other agencies when appropriate.
 They are responsible for dispatching calls for service to police officers and fire personnel, tracking the location of field units and monitoring their safety.
 Each call received is entered into a Computer Aided Dispatch System (CAD).

 The 911 Communications Center is equipped with state-of-the-art communication equipment.
 Each workstation is ergonomically designed for comfortable dispatching while sitting or standing.
 The workstations have individual environmental controls allowing each dispatcher to maintain his or her personal comfort level.